 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Never fear, Freebs!
 After you're done reading this post, you'll know how to improve your credit score.
-You'll have a game plan figured out and be prepared to start on some good habits to raise your credit score.
+You'll have a game plan figured out and be prepared to start on some good habits to raising your credit score.
 So let's get to it, shall we?!

 HOW TO HELP IMPROVE YOUR CREDIT SCORE